IOTEROP/IOWA/Evaluation_SDK_Samples/03-custom_object_baseline/README.md

 Then when the callback is called with **IOWA_DM_FREE**, we can free the duplicate string as the `iowa_lwm2m_data_t` still holds the pointer to it.

 > When handling the **IOWA_DM_READ** case, it is also possible for the callback to just return the pointer to our string value.
 IOWA will not modify it.
 In this case, there is nothing to do when the operation is **IOWA_DM_FREE**.

+## Next Steps

+The sample illustrates only the baseline of the creation of a custom LwM2M Object.
+The other custom object samples dive into more useful concepts.